Notifications

 After updating the Account Initial Balances, I review the Plan Inputs Report (Review>Reports>Plan Inputs Report) to quickly see if anything has changed without having to click through every screen.

-As a seasoned user who's never used reports... thank you.
+As someone who's never used reports... thank you.
 Much more efficient than just stumbling through the Build section like I'd been doing.

 ReplyQuote